Aw….so tiny and so cute!

 Back then…

-The Pomeranian ancestors used to take on all kinds of odd jobs such as small game hunting and even dog sledding!
-So, while it is true that these guys may look really cute and are rather small, underneath all that fur, packed in a tiny little frame lies the heart of a lion that is more than willing to put up a fight for his owner and his territory.
+The Pomeranian ancestors took on various odd jobs such as small game hunting and even dog sledding!
+So, while it is true that these guys may look cute and are relatively small, underneath all that fur, packed in a tiny little frame, lies the heart of a lion that is more than willing to put up a fight for his owner and his territory.

-Has caught the attention and admiration of many distinguished owners including Queen Victoria who own two Poms called Marco and Turi and nearly single handedly made the Pomeranian a huge hit in Britain during the late 19th century.
+A characteristic that caught the attention and admiration of many distinguished owners, including Queen Victoria, who owned two Poms called Marco and Turi and nearly single-handedly made the Pomeranian a massive hit in Britain during the late 19th century.
+Other famous and infamous owners of the Pomeranian include the likes of Marie Antoinette, Emile Zola, and Amadeus Mozart.

 Pomeranians were…

-Added to the Miscellaneous Class of the American Kennel Club in 1888.
-The AKC gave this toy breed a full recognition in 1900.
-But, it was only in 1911 that the Poms became popular in the United States, because of their amazing performance at a dog show at the Waldorf Astoria Hotel.
+They were added to the Miscellaneous Class of the American Kennel Club in 1888.
+The AKC gave this toy breed full recognition in 1900.
+But, it was only in 1911 that the Poms became popular in the United States because of their fantastic performance at a dog show at the Waldorf Astoria Hotel.

 The Poms are even today among the most popular breeds in the U.S.